trustoverip/tswg-cesr-specification/spec/spec.md

 ### Count Code tables

+All Count Codes except the genus/version code table (see below) are pipelineable because they count the number of Quadlets/triplets in the count group.
+A Quadlet is four Base64 characters in the Text domain.
+A Triplet is three B2 bytes in the Binary domain.
+Because this corresponds to the 24-bit alignment constraint of Composability defined above, the count value is invariant between 'T' and 'B' Domains.
+Therefore the count value MUST be invariant in either Domain and MUST be the number of Quadlets in the 'T' domain and the number of Triplets in the 'B' domain.

+This invariance allows a stream parser to extract the count number of characters/bytes in a group from the Stream without parsing the group's contents; it is pipeline-able.
+By making all Count Codes pipeline-able, the Stream parser can be optimized in a granular way, including granular core affinity.

-There may be as many at 13 Count Code tables, but only three are specified currently.
+There may be as many at 13 Count Code tables, but only three are specified in the current version.
 These three are:
 * The small count, four-character table
 * The large count, eight-character table
 * The eight-character protocol genus and version table.

-Each Count Code shall be aligned on a 24-bit boundary.
-Count Codes have no value component but have only type and size components.
-The size component counts Quadlets/triplets in the following group.
-Moreover, because Primitives are already guaranteed to be composable, Count Codes do not need to account for pad size as long as the Count Code is aligned on a 24-bit boundary.
+Each Count Code MUST be aligned on a 24-bit boundary.
+Count Codes MUST NOT have a value component but MUST have only type and size components.
+The size component MUST count the Quadlets/triplets in its following group.
+Moreover, because Primitives are already guaranteed to be composable, Count Codes do not need to account for pad size because the Count Code MUST be aligned on a 24-bit boundary.
 The Count Code type indicates the type of Primitive or group being counted.
 When the code supports variable-sized primitives, the size indicates how many Quadlets/triplets are consumed by that group.
 When the code does not support variable size primitives, i.e., the converted raw part is empty, then the size may be used to convey special Base64 values more compactly.

-Count Code tables use the first two characters as a nested set of selectors.
-The first selector uses the `-` character for the initial selector.
-The next character is either a selector for another Count Code table or is the type for the small Count Code table.
-When the second character is numeral `0` - `9` or the letters `-` or `_`, then it is a secondary Count Code table selector.
-When the second character is a letter in the range `A` - `Z` or `a` - `z`, then it is a unique single-character Count Code.
+Count Code tables MAY use a nested set of selectors.
+The first selector MUST always be the `-` character as the initial selector.
+The following character MAY be either a selector for another Count Code table or MAY be the type for the small Count Code table.
+When the second character is numeral `0` - `9` or the letters `-` or `_`, then it MUST be a secondary Count Code table selector.
+When the second character is a letter in the range `A` - `Z` or `a` - `z`, then it MUST be a unique single-character Count Code.
 This results in a total of 52 single-character Count Codes.

-All Count Codes except the genus/version code table (see below) are pipelineable because they count the number of Quadlets/triplets in the count group.
-A Quadlet is four Base64 characters in the Text domain.
-A triplet is three B2 bytes in the Binary domain.
-The count is invariant in either Domain.
-This allows a stream parser to extract the count number of characters/bytes in a group from the Stream without parsing the group's contents.
-By making all Count Codes pipelineable, the Stream parser can be optimized in a granular way.
-This includes granular core affinity.

 ##### Small Count Code table

-Codes in the small Count Code table are each four characters long.
-The first character is the selector `-`.
-The second character is the Count Code type. the last two characters are the count size as a Base64 encoded integer.
-The Count Code type must be a letter `A` - `Z` or `a` - `z`.
-If the second character is not a letter but is a numeral `0` - `9` or `-` or `_`, then it is a selector for a different Count Code table.
+Codes in the small Count Code table MUST be each four characters long.
+The first character MUST be the selector `-`.
+The second character MUST be the Count Code type. the last two characters MUST be the count size as a Base64 encoded integer.
+The Count Code type MUST be a letter `A` - `Z` or `a` - `z`.
 The set of letters provides 52 unique Count Codes.
 A two-character size provides counts from 0 to 4095 (`64**2 - 1`).

+If the second character is not a letter but is a numeral `0` - `9` or `-` or `_`, then it MUST be either a selector for a different Count Code table or an error.

 ##### Large Count Code table

-Codes in the large Count Code table are each 8 characters long.
-The first two characters are the selectors `-0`.
-The next character is the Count Code type. the last five characters are the count size as a Base64 encoded integer.
-With one character for type, there are 64 unique large-Count Code types.
+Codes in the large Count Code table MUST be each 8 characters long.
+The first two characters MUST be the selectors `-0`.
+The next character MUST be the Count Code type. the last five characters MUSt be the count size as a Base64 encoded integer.
+With one character for type, there are 64 unique large-count code types.
 A five-character size provides counts from 0 to 1,073,741,823 (`64**5 - 1`).
 These correspond to groups of size `1,073,741,823 * 4 = 4,294,967,292` characters or `1,073,741,823 * 3 = 3,221,225,469` bytes.

 ### Protocol genus and version table

 The protocol genus/version table is special because its codes modify the Count Code groups that appear at the top level of the stream or the Count code groups that appear inside special enclosing Count Code groups.
-A protocol genus and version code itself does not provide a count of the following Quadlets or triplets but modifies the protocol genus and Version of all the following Count Codes that either appear at the top level until another protocol and genus Count Code is provided or are inside a special enclosing Count Code group.
+A protocol genus and version code itself MUST not provide a count of the following Quadlets or triplets but MUST modify the protocol genus and Version of all the following Count Codes that either appear at the top level until another protocol and genus Count Code is provided or are inside a special enclosing Count Code group.
 There are three general-purpose special enclosing Count Codes that allow an embedded genus/version table code.
 These are defined below.
 These are special because they must be universal across all genera of Count Code tables.

 The purpose of the protocol genus/version table is twofold.
 First, it allows CESR to be used for different protocols and protocol stacks, where each protocol may have its own dedicated set of code tables.
-The only table that all protocols must share is the protocol genus and version table (protocol table for short) and.
-All other entries in all other tables may vary by protocol.
-Secondly, for a given protocol genus, a protocol genus and version code provide the Version of that given protocol's table set.
+The only table that all protocols MUST share (i.e. has identical values) is the protocol genus and version table (protocol table for short).
+All other entries in all other tables MAY vary by protocol.
+Secondly, for a given protocol genus, a protocol genus and version code MUST provide the Version of that given protocol's table set.
 This allows versioning of the CESR code tables for a given protocol.

 ##### Protocol and genus version table

-The format for a protocol genus and version code is as follows: `--GGGVVV` where `GGG` represents the protocol genus and `VVV` is the Version of that protocol genus.
+The format for a protocol genus and version code MUST be as follows: `--GGGVVV` where `GGG` represents the protocol genus and `VVV` is the Version of that protocol genus.
 The genus uses three Base64 characters for a possible total of 262,144 different protocol genera.
 The next three characters, `VVV`, provide in Base64 notation the major and minor version numbers of the Version of the protocol genus.
 The first `V` character provides the major version number, and the final two `VV` characters provide the minor version number.
 For example, `CAA` indicates major version 2 and minor version 00 or in dotted-decimal notation, i.e., `2.00`.
 Likewise, `CAQ` indicates major version 2 and minor version decimal 16 or in dotted-decimal notation `1.16`.
 The version part supports up to 64 major versions with 4096 minor versions per major version.

 Any addition of a new code to the code table is backward breaking in at least one direction, so it is a feature change in at least one direction.
 New implementations with the new codes can accept streams from old implementations, but old ones will break if they receive the new ones.

-A major change means a code's meaning has changed.
+A Major change is defined to occur when a code's meaning has changed.
+When a Major change occurs, the Major version number MUST be incremented.
 This means it breaks in both directions, i.e., sender and receiver.

-A minor change happens when a code is added; this only breaks backward compatibility when a new sender sends to an old receiver, but a new sender will still correctly process a stream sent from an old receiver.
+A minor change it defined to occur when a code is added; this only breaks backward compatibility when a new sender sends to an old receiver, but a new sender will still correctly process a stream sent from an old receiver.
 Since code additions will be commonly compared to code changes, it is beneficial to have more room for minor vs. major versions.
+When a minor change occurs, the Minor version number MUST be incremented.

 ### OpCode tables

 ##### Op Code table

-The `_` selector is reserved for the yet-to-be-defined opcode table or tables.
+The `_` selector MUST be reserved for the yet-to-be-defined opcode table or tables.
 Opcodes are meant to provide Stream processing instructions that are more general and flexible than simply concatenated Primitives or groups of Primitives.
 A yet-to-be-determined stack-based virtual machine could be executed using a set of opcodes that provides Primitive, groups of Primitives, or Stream processing instructions.
 This would enable highly customizable uses for CESR.

 ### Summary of Selector code tables and encoding scheme design

 #### Encoding scheme table

+A given CESR protocol genus MUST use the table encoding schemes defined above and summarized in the following table:

 The following table summarizes the ‘T’ domain coding schemes by selector code for the 15 code tables defined in the sections above: